-Article 9: Conservation Commission Revolving Fund for Camp Denison
+Article 9: Conservation Commission Revolving Fund for Camp Denison (ATM15-11)

 To see if the Town will vote to continue a Conservation Commission Revolving Fund for Camp Denison as authorized by Chapter 44, Section 53E 1⁄2 of Massachusetts General Laws.
 This fund shall be funded by program fees, facility use charges and outside vendor charges to be expended without further appropriation for the purpose of maintaining the support of the land and facilities including, but not limited to utilities, seasonal staff, legal expenses, equipment and office supplies.
 The Conservation Commission may expend from this account an amount not to exceed \$25,000 for the Fiscal Year beginning July 1, 2015; or take any other action in relation thereto.
-Finance and Advisory Board recommends approval.
-(Vote-6-0) Board of Selectmen recommend approval.
-(Vote-4-0)

-Article 10: Chapter 90 Reimbursement, Transportation Bond
+Article 10: Chapter 90 Reimbursement, Transportation Bond (ATM15-13)

-To see if the Town will appropriate the sum of \$305,483 (Three hundred five thousand four hundred eighty three dollars) or any other sum to be reimbursed by the Commonwealth of Massachusetts under the Transportation Bond issue, to be spent by the Highway Surveyor, with approval of the Board of Selectmen, under the provisions of Chapter 90 of the General Laws, or take any other action in relation thereto.
+To see if the Town will appropriate the sum of \$305,483 (Three hundred five thousand four hundred and eighty three dollars) or any other sum to be reimbursed by the Commonwealth of Massachusetts under the Transportation Bond issue, to be spent by the Highway Surveyor, with approval of the Board of Selectmen, under the provisions of Chapter 90 of the General Laws, or take any other action in relation thereto.